pulp/plugin_template/README.md

                         the CI will run an additional pytest call running pulpcore tests with that mark.

-  noissue_marker        A string that is used to mark a commit as not attached to an issue.

   stalebot              A boolean that indicates whether to use stalebot or not.

   stalebot_days_until_stale